-Step 1: Choose a Name for Your North Carolina LLC
+Step 1: Choose a name for your LLC.

-In addition to the business name search, we also suggest searching local and online business directories to ensure that no other business is using your preferred name.
-It’s also a good idea to search through North Carolina’s trademark database and federal trademark database.
+We’d recommend also searching through local and online business directories to ensure that no other business is using your preferred name.
+To this point, it’s a good idea to search through North Carolina’s trademark database and federal trademark database as well.

 After finding an available name, you can reserve the name for up to 120 days by filing an Application to Reserve a Business Entity Name with the Secretary of State.
-The name reservation fee is $10, and you can file online, by mail, or in person (if you don’t mind traveling to Raleigh).
+The name reservation fee is $30, and you can file online, by mail, or in-person (if you’re located in or near the Raleigh area).

 Professional LLCs in North Carolina

-A professional limited liability company is a specific type of LLC that can be formed only by members of licensed occupations, such as doctors and attorneys.
-In North Carolina, at least one member of a PLLC must hold a license to practice the occupation.
+Different from a traditional LLC, a professional limited liability company is a specific type of LLC that can be formed only by members of licensed occupations, such as doctors and attorneys.
+In North Carolina, if you’re looking to start a PLLC, at least one member of the PLLC must hold a license to practice the occupation.

 North Carolina LLCs With Trade Names

-Businesses that sell taxable goods must register for a sales and use tax number from the North Carolina Department of Revenue.
+Finally, businesses that sell taxable goods or services must register for a sales and use tax number from the North Carolina Department of Revenue.
 You’ll be required to collect sales tax from your customers, file tax returns, and remit the tax to the state on a monthly, quarterly, or annual basis.
 The filing frequency depends on the amount of tax you collect from customers.

-The next step is to file your LLC articles of organization (Form L-01) with the Secretary of State.
-Once approved by the state, the articles of organization officially grant your LLC the authority to operate in North Carolina.
-For the fastest processing, choose online filing, but you also can file your articles by mail or in person.
-The filing fee is $125.
+The next step to starting an LLC in North Carolina is to file your LLC articles of organization (Form L-01) with the Secretary of State.
+Once approved by the state, the articles of organization will officially grant your LLC the authority to operate in North Carolina.

-The following information will be needed to complete the North Carolina articles of organization:
+The following information will be needed to complete the North Carolina articles of organization document (shown below):